kfstorm/carnivore/README.md

 **NOTE: This project is still in early development.**

 This project is a Telegram bot that processes URLs sent in a specific channel.
-The bot converts web pages to Markdown format and do various kinds of post-processing.
+The bot converts web pages to Markdown (and HTML) format and do various kinds of post-processing.

 **Owning your data is important.
 Saving your data with open formats is also important.**